PrestaShop/prestashop-specs/back-office/orders/orders/Create new order.md

 Each old cart and order can be previewed by pressing on the **Details button** or used as a base for the new order by pressing the button **Use**.
 The **Use button** clears all fulfilled inputs and selected options to replace them with the data from the old cart or order.

-!!!!ADD SPECIFIC ON WHAT IS CLEARED AND REPLACED!!!!
+ADD SPECIFIC ON WHAT IS CLEARED AND REPLACED

 **Change button** can be pressed at anytime in the order creation.
 It displays **the search bar and "Add new customer" button** to select an new customer in a new blank order (clears all fulfilled inputs and selected options).